 They handle a lot greater amount of air, but they are less compact, and you cannot take it with you around a job site as quickly as the others.
 Higher capability means that you can produce extra high pressure and can tackle large-scale painting projects, but lack of portability is a downside, particularly for DIY projects.

-Why are air compressors working for spray painting?
+Why are small air compressor for painting?

 Air compressors operate by using a generator to fill a huge amount of air in a steel tank.
 When more air is injected into the air tank, it is heated and compressed together.